threeofme/tg2ren-twp/README.md

 The mod was tested in multiplayer sessions through multiple saves/loads, OOS has not been a problem.

 The mod is to be considered "Work in Progress".
-It is currently based on Fajeth's MegaModPack 0.95 and includes some of Fajeth's fixes after 0.95.
-I may later port the actual features to other mod bases.
+It was originally based on Fajeth's MegaModPack 0.95 and includes some of Fajeth's fixes after 0.95.

-Please see the changelog at the end of this file for the latest changes.
+Please see the changelog (TWP-Changelog.md) for the latest changes.

 Features